kchr/knack/README.md

 Port knocking client for command-line usage

-This is a minimal client implementation of the port knocking[1] model.
+This is a minimal client implementation of the port knocking model.

 It basically tries to connect to a given set of ports on a remote host, without sending or receiving any data.
 The idea is that the remote host is listening for a specific pattern of ports to be opened in sequence, and then acting upon it in some fashion (mostly opening arbitrary ports for later usage).
 This can be used to keep weak services hidden from the public but accessible through simple TCP/IP operations.